Catedral Metropolitana

 Embark on a journey through 700 years of history in the heart of Mexico City and discover its historic centre on a pleasant walking tour stopping at many of the most popular and important landmarks that not even the locals know.
 Your professional tour guide will share with you anecdotes and curious facts that will make your tour a cultural experience that you will never forget.

-On this private half-day tour, you will:
+On this half-day group tour, you will:

 • Start your tour at the Anthropology Museum, where you will see the Sun Stone, also known as the Aztec calendar, the Coatlicue;

-• Enjoy a Metrobus ride with your guide, to the Historic Center until you reach the famous “Alameda” Park, the oldest urban park in the Americas;
+• Enjoy a Metrobus ride with your guide, to the Historic Center until you reach the famous Alameda Park, the oldest urban park in the Americas;

 • See the emblematic Palace of Fine Arts, Mexico City's most important performance space;